 Tomatoes are very easy to grow from seed.
 Alternatively you can buy tomato plants from late spring from garden centres and are a good option where you can't maintain the right conditions for germination and growing on.
 Grafting your own or buying grafted plants is another way to raise tomatoes.

-Sow seed in early spring for outdoor crops, and late winter for growing in an unheated glasshouse.
+Sow seed in late March to early April for outdoor crops, and in mid March for growing in an unheated glasshouse.
 Seed can be expensive, but usually only a few plants are needed, and germination is usually good.

 - Fill 9cm (3½in) pot with seed or multipurpose compost

 - Level and firm the compost, then water

 - Sow seeds on the compost surface, spacing them evenly, about a finger-width apart, to prevent damping off disease